uTensor/utensor_cgen/README.md

 3. (done) Add template engine for richer flexibility
     - [jinja2](http://jinja.pocoo.org)
 4. (done?) core code generator implementation
-    - We need some refatoring, PRs are welcomed!
+    - We need some refactoring, PRs are welcomed!
 5. type alias in C/C++
     - ex: use `uint8_t` or `unsigned char`?
     - a lot more about this....